rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

 # Profiling with perf

-sThis is a guide for how to profile rustc with perf.
+This is a guide for how to profile rustc with [perf](https://perf.wiki.kernel.org/index.php/Main_Page).

 ## Initial steps